National Express Coventry: Origins and rebranding

-In October 1986, the bus operations of the West Midlands Passenger Transport Executive were separated into West Midlands Travel to comply with the Transport Act 1985.
-In April 1995 West Midlands Travel was sold to National Express and in September 1996 was re-branded as Travel West Midlands.
+In October 1986, bus operations of the West Midlands Passenger Transport Executive were separated into a new company, West Midlands Travel, as part of bus deregulation under the Transport Act 1985.
+West Midlands Travel was sold to National Express in April 1995 and rebranded as Travel West Midlands in September 1996.

-In November 2002, the Coventry depot attained a more local identity and began trading as Travel Coventry.
-In February 2008, it was re-branded as National Express Coventry.
+In November 2002, the Coventry depot adopted a distinct local identity and began trading as Travel Coventry.
+This branding reflected a more city-focused operational and marketing approach.
+In February 2008, the operation was rebranded as National Express Coventry, aligning it more closely with the wider National Express bus network while retaining local management and identity.